Note: NO SPOILERS for EITHER book!

 The reason I am reviewing these together is that I refuse to accept that they aren’t actually one big book.
 When the first one ends (in a great big cliffhanger), readers still don’t know what is going on.
 In no way would I consider it an “ending” of any sort.
 It is only in the second that we start to get some answers.
 (However, I should add we aren’t done yet.
-But the third book will not be out until Fall of 2013.)
+There is a third book, not out yet at the time of this review.)
 Thus, it is almost inevitable (and yet unusual) that the second book is, in my opinion, better than the first, because only in the second does the story finally start making sense, and at the end we get a bit more of a wrap-up than in the first book.

 Mara Dyer, 17, thinks she has been causing her friends to die.
 But maybe she is crazy.
 Or maybe they haven’t actually died.
 Maybe she has PTSD, but maybe she is psychotic.
 It’s not at all clear, and she’s barely holding together.
 Her parents decide to move from Rhode Island to Florida to give her a new start and she begins school at a private academy, Croyden.
 But there’s definitely something weird afoot.
 The hallucinations, or actual provocations (neither she nor the reader knows!) continue.